Why is my Amazon OpenSearch Service cluster in a red or yellow status?

 Node failure

-If all your indices have a replica shard, a single node failure can cause your cluster to temporarily enter a yellow health status.
+If all your indices have a replica shard, then a single node failure can cause your cluster to temporarily enter a yellow health status.
 If your cluster temporarily enters a yellow health status, then OpenSearch Service will recover automatically as soon as the node is healthy again.
 Or, OpenSearch Service will recover when shards are assigned to a new node.

 Note: It's also a best practice to assign one replica shard for each index or to use dedicated primary nodes and activate zone awareness.
 For more information, see Coping with failure on the Elasticsearch website.